Internet-of-People/iop-profile-server/docs/CA-Protocol-Basics.md

 ## Server Roles

 Profile servers have different roles, which can be served on different TCP ports.
 When you obtain a contact information (IP address and port) it almost always refers to the profile server's primary interface.
-Most of the time, you will receive contact to a profile server from a LOC server.
+Most of the time, you will receive contact to a profile server from a LOC node.
-If this is what you want to achieve, please see LOC servers documentation.
+If this is what you want to achieve, please see LOC nodes documentation.

 You can use the primary interface to obtain a list of roles with their assigned ports, using the `ListRolesRequest` message.
 As a client, you may be interested either in the non customer client interface or the customer client interface.